 - (1) PDF not exceeding 10 MB or 6 pages, 8.5x11 inches in landscape orientation.
-These pages will be used in a publication of winners of the competition. - (3) JPGs for promotional use that should not exceed 2 MB each. - (1) Video file for promotional use (will not be seen by the jury but will be used to promote the submission post-competition) that should not exceed 50 MB or 1 minute.
-It can be about you or your submission.
+These pages will be used in a publication of winners of the competition. - (3) JPGs for promotional use that should not exceed 2 MB each. - (1) Video file for promotional use (will not be seen by the jury but will be used to

-- (1) Short biographical profile about the individual or team entrant including a photograph for press purposes (the biographical profile should be in a Word doc with the entrant's photograph as a separate .jpg file). - (1) PDF poster version of entry for exhibition purposes at Woodrise 2025 dimensions to be confirmed and communicated to entrants before registration closes.
+- promote the submission post-competition) that should not exceed 50 MB or 1 minute.
+It can be about you or your submission. - (1) Short biographical profile about the individual or team entrant including a photograph for press purposes (the biographical profile should be in a Word doc with the entrant's photograph as a separate .jpg file). - (1) PDF poster version of entry, W41" X H65", for exhibition purposes at Woodrise 2025.